+References:

-References NFC 3.2.2.3
+NFC 3.2.2.3

 Objective 3 is to control and/or eliminate sources of ignition.
 This can be accomplished by:

-- Removing unnecessary sources of heat or replacing them with safer alternatives. - Ensuring that the use of heat-producing equipment follows the manufacturers operation and maintenance instructions - Install machinery and equipment which has been designed to minimize the risk of fire and explosions. - Replace naked flame and radiant heaters with a central heating system. - Keep ducts and flues clean - Ensure that all electrical fuses and circuit breakers are of the correct rating and suitable for the purpose. - Ensure that sources of heat do not arise from faulty or overloaded electrical or mechanical equipment such as overheating bearings. - Where appropriate, require hot works permits for processes like welding or flame cutting. - Institute smoking policies.

-Objective 4 is to improve the safety for firefighters.
+- Removing unnecessary sources of heat or replacing them with safer alternatives. - Ensuring that the use of heat-producing equipment follows the manufacturers operation and maintenance instructions - Install machinery and equipment which has been designed to minimize the risk of fire and explosions. - Replace naked flame and radiant heaters with a central heating system.

+Keep ducts and flues clean Ensure that all electrical fuses and circuit breakers are of the correct rating and suitable for the purpose.
+Ensure that sources of heat do not arise from faulty or overloaded electrical or mechanical equipment such as overheating bearings. • Where appropriate, require hot works permits for processes like welding or flame cutting.
+Institute smoking policies.
+Slide 8 Objective 4 is to improve the safety for firefighters.
 If you look after the safety issues for the building occupants by minimizing the spread of fire, by reducing the fuel load, providing unobstructed access to exits, and minimizing ignition sources you are providing safer conditions for the firefighters as well.
 In these photos firefighters are fighting a fire in a sawdust collection system at a wood processing plant.
 The dust created a minor explosion that engulfed the firefighter with the hose line.
 Fortunately, he was not injured.

-By improving the safety for firefighters, the other objectives of safe housekeeping are looked after.

-By having these four major fire and life safety objectives in mind during your fire inspection, you will have more success with getting the building owner to practice good housekeeping.

-The three basic requirements of good housekeeping can be identified as equipment arrangement and layout, material management, and operational neatness, cleanliness, and orderliness.

-As you conduct your fire inspection, take note of how the material is arranged and handled.
+By improving the safety for firefighters, the other objectives of safe housekeeping are looked after By having these four major fire and life safety objectives in mind during your fire inspection, you will have more success with getting the building owner to practice good housekeeping.
+Slide 9 The three basic requirements of good housekeeping can be identified as equipment arrangement and layout, material management, and operational neatness, cleanliness, and orderliness.
+As you conduct your fire inspection, take note on how material is arranged and handled.
 Is the material placed in the proper containers for disposal and are these containers suitable for the material?
 For example, are oily rags stored in a metal container with a metal lid?
 You should ask the building owner how often the material is removed from the container and where the material is disposed of.
 Operational neatness, cleanliness, and orderliness promotes fire safety.
 You should find out how often waste and trash is collected and disposed of.
 This will be dependent on what the process is, what kind, and how much waste is produced.
 Most occupancies that practice safe housekeeping have a maintenance schedule to ensure a clean and safe environment.

-As you conduct your fire inspection, pay special attention outside of the building as fires often start on the outside and spread to the building.
+Slide 10 As you conduct your fire inspection, pay special attention outside of the building as fires often start on the outside and spread to the building.
 This was covered in detail in Chapter 5 "Performing an Inspection" so we will only provide a brief review here.